vrtbl/passerine/README.md

     </a>
 </p>

-Passerine is a small core language that is easily extensible.
-It has roots in Scheme and ML-flavored languages — it's the culmination of everything I want in a programming language, including the desire to keep everything as minimalistic yet concise as possible.
+Passerine has roots in Scheme and ML-flavored languages — it's the culmination of everything I expect from a programming language, including the desire to keep everything as minimalistic yet concise as possible.
 At its core, Passerine is lambda-calculus with pattern-matching, structural types, fiber-based concurrency, and syntactic extension.

 > 1: It's a bytecode VM with a few optimizations, so I'd say it's fast enough to be useful.